 Amy Sharrocks is a live artist, sculptor and film-maker who invites people to come on journeys in which their own experience, communication and expression are a vital part.
 Undertaking these journeys with a sense of humour, joy and risk, Amy creates work that is rich, unpredictable and different every time.
 This invitation and the bravery and invention of people’s responses, produces new avenues for exploration and fantastic visions within the everyday.

-Amy is best known for SWIM on 12 July 2007, when she invited 50 people to swim across London from Tooting Bec Lido to Hampstead Heath Ponds.
-In 2009 she toured drift around England, taking people one at a time to drift on swimming pools in an inflatable boat.
+Amy has been making work about people and water for 10 years.
+SWIM, on 12 July 2007, invited 50 people to swim across London, from Tooting Bec Lido to Hampstead Heath Ponds.
+In 2009 she toured drift around England, taking people one at a time to drift on her boat in swimming pools up and down the country.
 In 2011 she completed London is a River City, a series of public walks tracing 7 of London’s buried rivers.
 WALBROOK was the largest of these walks, where 65 people were tied together to walk silently along the Walbrook riverbed through the City of London at rush hour.

-Amy has been the recipient of bursaries and grants from Artsadmin, DIY and Awards for All.
-Her film Pause has been shown across Europe and the Middle East.
-Her work appears in the Live Art Almanac and Artsadmin 30.
+Amy has been the recipient of many bursaries and grants, most recently nominated for an Arts Foundation Fellowship.
+Her film pause has been shown across Europe and the Middle East, and her work has been included in many collections now: Walking’s New Movement, There is Nothing, Downstream, Live Art Almanac 1 & 4, Artsadmin 30, Sculpture Shock.